Hezbollah, Hamas and Iranian figures whose killings were blamed on Israel

 Hezbollah

 - Hassan Nasrallah – An Israeli military spokesman announced that the Hezbollah chief had been “eliminated” in strikes on the Lebanese capital on Friday.
+Hezbollah later confirmed his killing.
 In 2006, Nasrallah was also rumoured to have been killed during Israel’s last war with Hezbollah, but he later re-emerged unscathed.

 - Ibrahim Qubaisi – An air strike on the southern suburbs of Beirut on September 24 killed Qubaisi, a commander and leading figure in Hezbollah’s rocket division, two security sources said.